ofer987/actions-ado-testplans/README.md

 - Test Cases already found will not be created again
 - If triggered branch is other than "main" then the updated Feature Files with ADO Test Case ID Tag Number will be commited back in same branch.
 - Its recommened you enter user story number as Tag for each scenario in feature files in format @story:XXXX.
 If you do this we create link between user story and test cases automatically!
+- If you would like to upload a attachment for each test cases. for example if you want to upload json request and expected json response for a test case. you can add tag attchment: TC1_request.json attchment: TC1_expected_response.json
+- It would be lot easier if you add each tag in a seperate line so its clean to understand.
 - First you need to create Test Plan and a Test Suite.
 - If you create test cases for testing a bug fix, then add Tag in format @bug:XXXX.
 This will link your test cases with respective bug fix id.
 - If triggered branch is "main" then the updated Feature Files with ADO Test Case ID Tag Number(@TC:XXXX) will be commited in a new branch called "cucumber-ado-sync". you need to delete branch cucumber-ado-sync after doing merge.